 For further information:

-Council has a Heritage Advisory Committee that provides advice about heritage matters in the Moorabool Shire.
+Moorabool’s Heritage Advisory Committee provides support and advice to Council about cultural heritage matters throughout the Shire.

-The committee has representatives from local historical societies, community members, Councillors, the Council Heritage Advisor, and Council staff.
+The Committee has representatives from local historical societies and groups, community members, Councillors and Council Staff including Council’s Heritage Advisor.

-Meetings are held on the second last Wednesday every two months.
+Meetings are held on the second last Wednesday every two months from 10am to 12pm in person at various locations throughout the Shire.

 Moorabool Shire Council along with 12 other locals councils, led by the Cities of Ballarat and Greater Bendigo, have partnered to progress a joint bid to secure the UNSECO World Heritage Listing of the Central Victorian Goldfields Region.
 These Goldfields are one of the largest and best surviving landscapes in the world that showcases the worldwide gold rush phenomenon of the nineteenth century.